 Key elements to a successful onboarding journey

-No matter your businesses industry, size or employee type; there are core elements that make up an awesome onboarding journey.
-At HROnboard we call these critical ingredients ‘COAT’.
-The COAT elements include:
+No matter your business industry, size or employment type, there are core elements that make up an awesome onboarding journey.
+At HROnboard we call these critical ingredients ‘COAT’, which stands for:

-Objectives: How do you ensure your new starter knows the expectations of their role?
+Objectives: Ensuring new starters know the expectations of their role.

-To help visualise how these elements interact during onboarding, our first step is to create an onboarding map.
+To help visualise how these elements interact during onboarding, the first step is to create an onboarding map.
 It’s handy to break this down into three main timeframes: before the first day, on the first day and after the first day.
 We break these down below using the COAT acronym – see below.

-By using tech to scale personalisation, you can move beyond the basics of onboarding.
-First, find new ways to communicate paper-based information in a creative and engaging way.
+By using tech to increase personalisation, you can move beyond the basics of onboarding and communicate paper-based information in a creative and engaging way.

-2. Start with the basics and continually improve
+2. Start with the basics and continually imporve

-It’s important not to get too bogged down in getting your onboarding journey perfect straight away.
+It’s important to not get bogged down in getting your onboarding journey perfect straight away.
 Consider default content and ‘activity cards’ in your templates that cover the essential components and use these to frame the onboarding journey, and then evolve from there.

 3. Bite-sized & drip-fed

-Break down your onboarding into bite-sized pieces and think about the absolute best time to share with new hires.
-It is important to be careful and sensitive to your new starters and be careful not to overwhelm them, which is why drip-feeing micro content is more productive and helps to increase information retention
+Break down your onboarding program into bite-sized pieces and consider which pieces are best to share and when.
+It is important to be sensitive to your new starters and be careful not to overwhelm them, which is why drip-feeing micro content is more productive and helps to increase information retention

 4. Use journey templates

-Start with our recommended onboarding content and activity cards, then layer on your own content.
-That way, you’ll know you have the essentials covered and can then get add your company’s unique stamp.
+Start with our recommend onboarding content and activity cards, then layer your own content on top.
+This way, you’ll know you have the essentials covered and can then get add your company’s unique stamp.

 The importance of the team leader